ivan-korobkov/pdef/docs/language-guide.md

 - `double`: a 64-bit floating point number
 - `string`: a unicode string
 - `datetime`: a date and time object without timezone.
+- `void`: used in a method without result, it is not a data type or a primitive but is included here.

 <h3>Containers</h3>
 Containers are generic strongly typed containers.